Tips for Success

 It is important to connect with other students online.
 Friendships are made in online classes just as they are on campus.
 Be sure to fully participate in discussions.
 Don’t just do the bare minimum, but read (watch, listen) to what others have posted and engage with them.
 Much of the important learning that takes place at a university is through interactions with your peers.

 There are a variety of spaces and tools to make connections with your classmates.
 Online study sessions are a great way to stay on top of your classes.
-Most Blackboard classes will have an option for you to be able to create break-out sessions using Collaborate to hold live chats with classmates.
+Most classes will have an option for you to be able to create break-out sessions using Collaborate Ultra or Microsoft Teams to hold live chats with classmates.

 Own Your Work: Develop Self-Efficacy